vasouv/PacktCoffeeShop/README.md

 ## Orders
 Uses H2 as an external DB which is configured in web.xml and is updated to Microprofile 1.3.
 Can be deployed on a Payara Web or Full server, or on Payara Micro (as intended) with `java -jar <payara-micro>.jar PacktOrder.war --port 8086`

+## Service
+Acts as aggregator for the Customers and Orders microservices and is access point for the UI microservice.
+If is deployed locally with `java -jar <payara-micro>.jar PacktService.war --port 8087`, the config properties must change and show to **localhost** instead of the Docker network URI.